johnbillion/user-switching/readme.txt

 2. The 'Switch To' link on a user's profile

 == Changelog ==

+= 0.5.1.1 =
+* Chinese Simplified translation by Sparanoid.

 = 0.5.1 =
 * Toolbar tweaks for WordPress 3.3.